How Do Push Notifications Work with PortSIP PBX?

 With push notifications, a VoIP app doesn't require to be running in the foreground or background.
 Whenever a push notification is received, the VoIP app could display an alert, and provide an option to accept or reject the call.

-There are many advantages to use push notifications:
+There are many advantages to using push notifications:

-- The device is woken only when push notification occurs, saving energy.
+- The device is woken only when a push notification occurs, saving energy.

 - Push notifications are regarded as high-priority notifications and are delivered without delay.